tky823/tky823.github.io/_pages/cv.md

 - M.S in Information Science and Technology, Mar.
 2022.<br>
   Graduate School of Information Science and Technology, The University of Tokyo, Japan,
 - B.S in Science and Engineering, Mar.
 2020.<br>
-  Department of Communications and Computer Engineering, School of Fundamaneta Science and Engineering, Waseda University, Japan.
+  Department of Communications and Computer Engineering, School of Fundamental Science and Engineering, Waseda University, Japan.

 Work experience
 ======